-Towella Ngambi, Pearson Programme Leader for Psychology and Healthcare Management here at Arden University, uses her expertise this World Mental Health Day, to help us understand PTSD, its symptoms and how we can help those living with it.
+On PTSD Awareness Day, Arden University academic Towella Ngambi - Psychology tutor and Programme Leader for Foundation Year - uses her expertise to help us understand Post-Traumatic Stress Disorder, its symptoms and how we can help those living with it.

-There has been considerable coverage of PTSD in the press in the lead up to World Mental Health Day 2018.
-Celebrities such as Keira Knightley, Lily Allen and Ariana Grande have shared their experiences of the anxiety disorder, which along with a general trend in articles, has started to expand people's awareness that it can affect anyone who has suffered trauma.
+There has been considerable coverage of PTSD in the press in the last 12 months.
+Celebrities such as Keira Knightley, Lily Allen and Ariana Grande have shared their experiences of the anxiety disorder, which along with a general trend in programming and articles, has started to expand people's awareness that it can affect anyone who has suffered trauma.

 We asked Arden’s Programme Leader for Psychology and Healthcare Management, Towella Ngambi, to explain PTSD and help us understand how we can support someone living with it.

 It stands for Post-Traumatic Stress Disorder.
 It is an anxiety disorder caused by highly stressful, extremely frightening or traumatic events.